-This super healthy banana bread is made with simple ingredients like white wheat flour, honey, monk fruit sugar, eggs, butter, almond milk and crunchy, hearty walnuts and only uses 2 ripe bananas!
-You can modify the ingredients easily with items you have on hand and it has just the right amount of sweetness and it's even better the next day (s) after!
+This super healthy banana nut bread is made with simple ingredients like white wheat flour, honey, monk fruit sugar, eggs, butter, almond milk and crunchy, hearty walnuts and only uses 2 ripe bananas!
+It has just the right amount of healthy sweetness and it's even better the next day (s) after!

 Enjoy for breakfast or a healthy snack during the day you can pat yourself on the back for!
 Delicious with some butter, peanut butter or your favorite fruity jam on top!
 It's really good warmed up about 15 seconds in the microwave as well.